Skip to content

 Zagreb

-Maksimir Park isn’t only the oldest in Zagreb but is also the oldest of most of Europe’s public parks.
+Maksimir Park is not only the oldest in Zagreb but also the oldest of most of Europe’s public parks.
 The public park in the heart of the Croatian capital is home to unique species of plants and animals, which form the Zagreb Zoo.
-At the time of its foundation in 1787, the park was mainly a forest of oaks and hornbeams, which dwindled to form a girdle.
+At its foundation in 1787, the park was mainly a forest of oaks and hornbeams, which dwindled to form a girdle.

 Zagreb Zoo

 As part of the Maksimir Park, Zagreb Zoo is one of three in the country.
 The zoo was established after the opening of Maksimir Park in 1925.
 Including at the time part of the original forest space from the park, the zoo underwent several restoration projects.
-Zagreb Zoo is home to more than 2,200 animals, which represent 275 species.
-In the zoo, you can see animals such as the snow leopard and California sea lions.
+Zagreb Zoo is home to more than 2,200 animals, representing 275 species.
+In the zoo, you can see animals like the snow leopard and California sea lions.

 Jarun Lake